 6. How is the employee's contribution perceived by those with whom and for whom the employee works?

 7. How does this employee's demonstrated abilities compare with those of others available for this position?

 The immediate supervisor's letter of recommendation regarding permanent appointment should be sent, along with a thorough, complete and timely evaluation, to the Dean (for academic units) or Director (for administrative units) to Vice President of the division via the Human Resources Office.
 Copies of the recommendation letter should be also sent to the employee at the time it is prepared.
 Often, copies of past employee evaluations and other supportive documentation prepared by the employee and/or supervisor accompany the packet of information and the supervisor's letter.
 Such supportive documentation and materials are encouraged, since the permanent appointment decision is an important one for both the employee and the University.
-The department must then create a smart form to communicate with HR issues associated with permanency, generally, a term renewal and change of status, for the appropriate date as confirmed by the Human Resources Office.
+Once the permanency decision has been made, the department should submit the appropriate HR forms: these include the final term renewal, followed by the change in status from term to permanent upon the permanency date, as confirmed by Human Resources.